Heuristic Search for Linear Positive Systems: The equivalent problem

-\end{definition} Note that the requirement $\mathcal{C}(v,a) > 0$ for $v\in\mathcal{V}'\setminus\mathcal{G}$ is equivalent to assuming detectability in the setting \eqref{eq:optprob}. \citep{kolobov11generalized} lifts this restriction to allow zero-cost cycles in states outside $\mathcal{G}$ to be part of the solution.
-This corresponds to the optimal cost being attained by a non-stabilizing controller in the setting of \eqref{eq:optprob}.
+\end{definition} Note that the requirement $\mathcal{C}(v,a) > 0$ for $v\in\mathcal{V}'\setminus\mathcal{G}$ is equivalent to assuming {observability} in the setting \eqref{eq:optprob}. \citep{kolobov11generalized} lifts this restriction to allow zero-cost cycles in states outside $\mathcal{G}$ to be part of the solution.
 Such cases require special treatment and will not be considered in the present work.